I really want to start working out with gymnastic rings! But where the hell can I hang them?

 But we’re going to answer this burning question once and for all.

-If you’re at all handy, this may be the best route to take.
+If you’re at all handy, this may be the best route to take, as it opens up your options tremendously.

 An even more creative approach is one shared with us by Dan on our Facebook page, accompanied by the following description: